donejs/donejs/docs/guide.md

 ## Creating data

-In this section we will update the order component to be able to select restaurant menu items and submit a new order for a restaurant.
+In this section, we will update the order component to be able to select restaurant menu items and submit a new order for a restaurant.

 ### Updating the order model

 First, let's look at the restaurant data we get back from the server.
-It looks something like this:
+It looks like this:

 ```js
 {